Camp Nou stadium is closed for visitors due to renovations. Read more »

 Tickets and Prices

-The easiest way to buy tickets is online, because you can beat the queues at the stadium.
+The easiest way to buy Camp Nou Tour tickets is online, because you can beat the queues at the stadium.
 Once you’ve booked, you’ll need to print out your confirmation and hand it in at the entrance of the stadium.
 You’ll need photographic ID to prove that you’re the person who bought the tickets.
 You don’t need to reserve a time or day when booking.

 The stadium is open throughout the year apart from the 1st January and the 25th December.

-You can take a tour between 10am and 6.30pm, with last admittance at 5.45pm.
+You can take a tour between 10:00 and 18:30, with last admittance at 17:45.

 On match days, only the museum is open to the public, including the trophy room and Messi Space, but you can also get a panoramic view of the pitch up to 3 hours before kick-off.